All Products

 3. Run and view the workflow task.

-After you deploy the workflow task, we recommend that you use the data backfill feature to view the running status of the auto triggered workflow task in Operation Center.
+After you publish the workflow task, we recommend that you use the data backfill feature to view the running status of the auto triggered task in the Operation Center.
 For more information, see Getting started with Operation Center.